 Click on each title below for additional resources that pertain to the module's topic.
 The links below are not the online course modules.
 To access the modules, please go to the AAOHN Academy Online Education Center.

-Overview of standard, general industry, state plans, overview of the 9 required respiratory protection required program elements; the written program, the role of the respiratory protection program administrator and team.
+Provides an overview of standard, general industry, and state plans; overview of the 9 required Respiratory Protection Program requirements; the written program; and the role of the Respiratory Protection Program administrator and team.

 Additional Resources:

-Defines respiratory hazards, work-related respiratory illnesses, hierarch of respiratory protection controls, respiratory protection (PPE) as last line of defense.
+Defines respiratory hazards, work-related respiratory illnesses, the hierarchy of respiratory protection controls, and respiratory protection (PPE) as last line of defense.

 Additional Resources:

-Definition of a respirator; respirator classes/types; disposable vs. reusable; filtering facepiece respirator; PAPRs; air supply respirators; SCBAs; N95 vs. Surgical Mask; respirator filtering ratings; respirator cartridges/canisters; NIOSH testing/approving respirators; how to identify a certified respirator, counterfeit respirators.
+Includes definition of a respirator; respirator classes/types; disposable vs. reusable; filtering facepiece respirator; PAPRs; air supply respirators; SCBAs; N95 vs. Surgical Mask; respirator filtering ratings; respirator cartridges/canisters; testing/approving respirators; and how to identify a certified respirator versus counterfeit respirators.

 Additional Resources:

-Overview of chemical, physical, biological, and radiation hazards, and recommended respiratory protection.
-Respirator use in IDLH conditions, types of respiratory hazards; hazard monitoring and assessment; Occupational Exposure Levels (OELs); manufacturer’s safety data sheets (SDS).
+Overview of chemical, physical, biological, and radiation hazards; recommended respiratory protection; respirator use in IDLH conditions; types of respiratory hazards; hazard monitoring and assessment; Occupational Exposure Levels (OELs); and manufacturer’s safety data sheets (SDS).

 Additional Resources:

-Respirator selection based on respiratory hazard (e.g., chemical, biological); IDLH conditions, assigned protection factor (APF); OSHA’s maximum use concentration (MUC); manufacturer’s Safety Data Sheet (SDS).
+Describes respirator selection based on respiratory hazard (e.g., chemical, biological); IDLH conditions; assigned protection factor (APF); OSHA’s maximum use concentration (MUC); and manufacturer’s Safety Data Sheet (SDS).

 Additional Resources:

-Respirator inspection; respirator maintenance and cleaning; use of Appendix B-2; respirator packaging, storage, expiration data; canister, cartridge and filter replacement; respirator repair and replacement; disposal of single use respirators; the manufacturer’s insert as a guide for use and maintenance.
+Reviews respirator inspection; respirator maintenance and cleaning; use of Appendix B-2; respirator packaging, storage, and expiration data; canister, cartridge and filter replacement; respirator repair and replacement; disposal of single use respirators; and the manufacturer’s insert as a guide for use and maintenance.

 Additional Resources: